corticalstack/corticalstack.github.io/_posts/2020-06-24-fuzzy-logic_breast-cancer.md

 title: Breast Cancer Tumour Classification
 subtitle: Fuzzy Logic Outperforms Neural Networks
 cover-img: /assets/img/forest_path.jpg
-tags: [learning, dailycoding, breast cancer, fuzzy logic, classification, machinelearning, datascience]
+tags: [learning, dailycoding, breastcancer, fuzzylogic, classification, machinelearning, datascience]
 ---
 Of all cancers occurring in women, breast cancer is the most common.
 2 million new cases and over 0.5 million deaths globally each year.
 In the UK alone, between 2015 and 2017, 11,400 deaths each year, or 31 per day.
 Globally, many